Are you planning on riding a motorcycle overseas?

 Looking at Australian law, if you have a car licence that was issued in Queensland, Northern Territory, South Australia or Western Australia, you can legally ride a motorcycle, scooter or moped in Australia if the engine capacity is 50cc or less.
 To legally ride a motorcycle with an engine capacity of more than 50cc in Australia, you need to have a motorcycle licence.

-If your car licence was issued in New South Wales, to legally ride a motorcycle, moped or scooter with an engine capacity of 50cc or less, you actually need a “conditional rider licence”.
+If your car licence was issued in New South Wales or Tasmania, to legally ride a motorcycle, moped or scooter with an engine capacity of 50cc or less, you actually need a “conditional rider licence”.
 If the engine capacity is more than 50cc, then you need a motorcycle licence.

 So what does this all mean for your next holiday?